ebrahimhamidi/ebrahimhamidi.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hi, I'm Mark (王凯章).
+Hi, I'm Ebrahim Hamidi (ابراهیم حمیدی).

 I'm a Ph.D.
-Candidate in the [PassaH2O Group](https://sites.google.com/site/passalacquagroup) at the University of Texas at Austin.
+Candidate in the [Coastal Hydrology Lab](https://eng.ua.edu/tag/coastal-hydrology/) at the University of Alabama.

-I am interested in flood inundation mapping, compound hazards, GIS, and high-performance computing.
+I am interested in flood compound coastal flood hazard assessment leveraging remote sensing, geospatial analysis and numerical simulations.

-Before graduate school I worked as a green infrastructure engineer in the private and public sectors.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.